 Kaposi sarcoma causes and risk factors

-As noted above, Kaposi sarcoma is primarily caused by a human herpesvirus-8 (HHV-8) infection.
+As noted above, Kaposi sarcoma is caused by a human herpesvirus-8 (HHV-8) infection.
 This type of infection is more likely to develop in an individual with a weakened immune system.
 So, someone will have a higher risk of contracting an HHV-8 infection—and in turn, Kaposi sarcoma—if they have human immunodeficiency virus (HIV) or take immunosuppressant medication (for example, corticosteroids).
-Older men of Jewish or Mediterranean descent, as well as young men in Africa, are also more likely to develop Kaposi sarcoma.
+As was noted above, older men of Eastern European, Mediterranean or Middle Eastern descent, as well as young people in Africa, are also more likely to develop Kaposi sarcoma.

 Kaposi sarcoma diagnosis

 The method used to diagnose Kaposi sarcoma will depend on where the resulting lesions are located.
 For example, if someone has a skin lesion that suggests the presence of Kaposi sarcoma, a physician will typically perform a biopsy to confirm the diagnosis.
 But if the person’s lesions are internal, then the physician will likely order one or more of the following diagnostic tests:

 Treatment for Kaposi sarcoma will vary based on factors such as the patient’s overall health, the number and location of lesions present and whether the lesions are causing any discomfort.
 For example, small skin lesions may be treated using: